-From dedicated outdoor cycling trails for competitive training to recreational cycling paths, you will be spoilt for choice for safe cycling in Dubai, so take your pick from the following!
+From dedicated outdoor cycling trails for competitive training to recreational cycling paths, you’re spoilt for choice when it comes to safe cycling in Dubai.
+Read on for all the info.

-Known to be one of the most popular cycling areas in Dubai, Al Qudra has a huge 86km path that is situated deep between the sandy dunes of the desert.
-This is a brand new cycling path in Dubai, that is perfect for any cyclist who loves to ride outdoors, taking in beautiful views of the quintessential Al Qudra Lake.
+Counted among the most popular cycling areas in Dubai, Al Qudra has two paths located deep between the sandy dunes of the desert.
+It is perfect for any cyclist who loves to ride outdoors while soaking in stunning views of Al Qudra Lake.

 Riders can take their pick from the shorter 18km path or the longer 50km path that leads up to the Bab Al Shams Resort, where you can stop for a refreshment.

 The ‘Al Qudra Cycle Track – Car Park’ is clearly distinguished by the landmark entrance where you can begin your journey.
 If you don’t have a cycle, you can rent one at the Trek Bicycle Store near the Last Exit Al Qudra.